hassio-addons/addon-base-python/README.md

 [![Support Frenck on Patreon][patreon-shield]][patreon]

-Docker Python base images used by Community Hass.io Add-ons.
+Docker Python base images used by Community Home Assistant Add-ons.

 ## About

-These are the Python3 add-on base images for the Community Hass.io Add-ons and are created to give the project more control over the Python used.
+These are the Python3 add-on base images for the Community Home Assistant Add-ons and are created to give the project more control over the Python used.

-Main reason for this, is because in Alpine 3.9 the shipped Python was broken for aarch64 based systems and was also still on Python 3.6 instead of the Python 3.7 (at time of creating this intial image).
+Main reason for this, is because in Alpine 3.9 the shipped Python was broken for aarch64 based systems and was also still on Python 3.6 instead of the Python 3.7 (at time of creating this initial image).

 This follows Home Assistant's base images, which made the same move.